 Insulin, the fat storage hormone, is a recurring theme above.
 Hyperinsulinemia increases the risk of obesity, type 2 diabetes, and cardiovascular disease and decreases health span and life expectancy.
 Dr. Joel Furhman explains the evils of excessive insulin in this video.
 Dr. Furhman again explains the evils of simple carbs.

-Dr. Ludwig: The fastest way to stabilize blood glucose and lower insulin levels is to reduce carbohydrate.
+Dr. Ludwig: The fastest way to stabilize blood glucose and lower insulin levels is to reduce carbohydrate consumption.

 The Mayo Clinic: A low-carb diet is intended to cause the body to burn stored fat for energy, which leads to weight loss.
 Animal-based low-carb diets were associated with an increased risk of developing Type 2 diabetes, while plant-based low-carb diets were associated with a lower risk of developing diabetes.

 Here is a video about beginning a low-carb diet.

 Consider including beans on a low-carb diet: beans are awesome, and carbs are minimal.
 And Beano works pretty OK.